-Week 1 NFL viewers' guide: Score predictions, best games, more
+Week 1 NFL guide: Score predictions, best games, fantasy tips

 Point spread: CAR -3 | Matchup quality: 59.3 (of 100)

 Todd Archer's pick: Offensively, the Cowboys have questions at wide receiver, tight end and will not have Pro Bowl center Travis Frederick for first time.
 They will be breaking in a new kicker in Brett Maher as well.
 The biggest question on defense is at safety, but their strength is the defensive line.
 The Panthers' weakness is an offensive line that is banged up and less than 100 percent to protect Cam Newton.
-The Cowboys defense must carry the day.
+The Cowboys' defense must carry the day.
 Cowboys 23, Panthers 17

 David Newton's pick: Both teams are banged up on the offensive line, but the Panthers appear to be in better shape with right tackle Daryl Williams and guard/tackle Amini Silatolu returning to practice.
 Because it will be nearly impossible for the Cowboys to successfully rush against one of the best front sevens in the NFL with their injury situation, the Panthers get the edge.
 Panthers 27, Cowboys 10